michelkal/user-management/README.md

 ###### Login

 Browse (http://127.0.0.1:8000) and login.
-Now you can Add User, Create Role, Create Group, Delete/Edit User, Delete Group, Delete/Role, Create API access token that willl be used in the API
+Now you can Add User, Create Role, Create Group, Delete/Edit User, Delete Group, Delete Role, Create API access token that willl be used in the API

 ## NEXT
 No next - Check out the application and also consume the API and ejnoy :)